 Your security is our priority

-At CircleCI, our top concern is protecting our users’ intellectual property
+At CircleCI, our top concern is protecting our users’ intellectual property and sensitive secrets such as keys, tokens, and credentials.

-Compliance and Authorizations
+Compliance and authorizations

 CircleCI takes the security of your applications seriously.
 We partner with the top security organizations to ensure that your projects are built, deployed, and maintained securely.

-SOC 2 Type II Compliant
+SOC 2 Type II compliant

-SOC 2 Type II compliance is a component of the American Institute of CPAs (AICPA)’s Service Organization Control reporting platform.
+SOC 2 Type II compliance is a component of the American Institute of CPAs (AICPA)’s Service Organization Control reporting platform

 Product security features